DBA-MdAnasMiah/Database-Administration-SQL/Performace Tuning/Extended Event/Setup Extended Event.md

 this will run to upload extended event files to the table in every 5 mins

 **Notes:**
-> in the SQL job step execute the following query under DBA database to run every 5 mins interval. exec [dbo].[LOADXeventTOTABLE];
+> in the SQL job step, schedule the following query under DBA database to run every 5 mins interval. exec [dbo].[LOADXeventTOTABLE];

 ##  Step 7: now we need to create another store proc to remove 7 days older data from our table or else it will grow enormously.